lthms/soap.coffee-lthms/site/posts/StackedGit.md

 # How I Use Stacked Git at `$WORK`{.bash}

 According to [my Lobste.rs history](https://lobste.rs/s/s6quvg/stacked_git), I
-have run into [Stacked Git](https://stacked-git.github.io) in early April, 2021, and I remember its promises hit a soft spot.
+have run into [Stacked Git](https://stacked-git.github.io) in early April 2021, and I remember that its promises hit a soft spot.
 A few weeks later, I was submitting [a *pull request* to teach Stacked Git to sign commits](https://github.com/stacked-git/stgit/pull/100).
 It was all I needed to start using it at `$WORK`{.bash}, and now it has become a cornerstone of my